MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 1. Select **Data classification** from the left pane.

-1. If a **What is data classification?** message is displayed, select **Close** and select **Sensitive info types** from the top pane.
-Hint: If **Sensitive info types** don't appear in the Purview portal then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser yet.
-You may have to sign-out and sign-in again as JoniS.
+1. If a **What is data classification?** message is displayed, select **Close**.

+1. Select **Sensitive info types** from the top pane.

+   >**Hint:** If **Sensitive info types** doesn't appear in the Purview portal then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser.
+You may have to sign-out and sign-in as JoniS.

 1. On the **Sensitive info types** tab select **+ Create sensitive info type** to open the wizard for a new sensitive information type.